TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Building-attractive-CLIs-in-JavaScript.md

 ### Writing a command

-So I like to seperate my commands out into sub-commands.
+So I like to separate my commands out into sub-commands.
 In this case we're making `widgets` a sub-command.
 Make a new file, I call it widgets.ts.
 I create a new `Command` called `widgets`.
 Commands can have commands making them sub-commands.
 So we can make a sub-command called `list` and `get`. **List** will list all the widgets we have, and **get** will retrive a widget by id.
 I added some promise to emulate some delay so we can see the spinner in action.

 ```ts